EnigmaCurry/dry_console/README.md

 # Install script

+The release is self-contained in a single binary, so you may install it however you like.
-To install, copy and paste this *entire* code block directly into your Bash shell.
+To automate the install system wide, you may copy and paste this *entire* code block directly into your Bash shell.
 (Customize the variables at the top, beforehand, if you wish):

 ```
 # Cross platform Bash install script for dry_console: